-This means that, generally, the scents of the terpenes can trigger feelings of comfort, joy, euphoria, and familiarity.
+This means that, generally, the aromatic compounds of the terpenes can trigger feelings of comfort, joy, euphoria, and familiarity.
 These types of feelings and emotions have a direct effect on the human body.
-For instance, when a person takes a deep, slow breath and relaxes, the blood pressure lowers and the heart rate slows.
+For instance, when a person takes a deep, slow breath and relaxes, the blood pressure lowers, and the heart rate slows.
 If a person is enjoying the fragrance of a lavender flower during this breath, the slowing heart rate is not a direct result of the lavender, but the relaxation is.

 Common Terpenes Found in Full-Spectrum Hemp Extracts: